 As stated in an article last fall by UP Business Communications, “neuroscientists out of USC found a direct link between the neutral pathways of gratitude and generosity.
 They’re inherently coupled, like two sides of the same coin.
 This means that for you as the giver, and your business associate or client as the receiver, the brain activity going on is similar.”

 Being generous in the business world is not always the first priority, especially in the competitive world of Digital Media, Media Technology, AdTech, and SaaS.
+If you are intereted in learning more, check SolisMagazine.
 But it is something that can help you in your career in the long-term, and help build quality relationships now and into the future.
 When you are generous, people are grateful.
 And besides, as found in a study by Harvard Business School professor Michael Norton, giving makes the giver happy.
 And let’s not forget that happiness and overall employee satisfaction, both personally and professionally can have an impact on the organization.
 Some studies show that satisfaction can lead to lower turnover, higher productivity, lower stress, and overall higher client satisfaction.

 So, what does it meant to be generous at work?